 Evaluation and Feedback

-Students will be graded on notes, homework quizzes, and tests.
+Students will be graded on homework, notes, tests, and exams.
 Submitted student work will be graded and returned within one week of the due dates.
-Grades are perpetually available throughout the course.
-Outside of class times, student may contact the teacher with any questions or concerns using the Canvas messages.
+Students may contact the teacher with any questions or concerns using the Canvas messages.
 Included in the course fee will be two individual sessions with the instructor.
 The first meeting will be at the start of the course, and the second will be scheduled by the student as needed.

 Students and parents may contact me through Canvas messages on the course website.
 Parents are encouraged to oversee the work of their student for timeliness and completeness.